 The Cognitive Abilities Test (CogAT) is a multiple-choice test designed to measure a child's academic aptitude.
 It is used to measure cognitive development among children and is often used to identify gifted children for admissions into gifted and talented programs across the United States.
 The CogAT is made up of three sections, called batteries: the Verbal Battery, the Quantitative Battery, and the Nonverbal Battery.
 They are designed to assess specific reasoning skills in each area that correlates strongly to academic success.
 More specifically, the CogAT measures cognitive development, the ability to learn new tasks, and problem-solving abilities.
 Because much of its content is nonverbal, the CogAT is also very useful for testing students who are not native English speakers.
 For additional information on this assessment, please visit the Cognitive Abilities Test overview page.

-Performance Series is a MN state aligned computer-adaptive diagnostic testing solution that provides educators and students with instant test results with personalized learning objectives that reflect the instructional level at the current time.
+STAR CAT (Computer Adaptive Tests) Assessments is a MN state aligned computer-adaptive diagnostic testing solution that provides educators and students with instant test results with personalized learning objectives that reflect the instructional level at the current time.
 It measures growth in core curricular areas of Reading and Mathematics.
-For additional information on this assessment, please see the Scantron Performance Series Parent Guide.
+For additional information on this assessment, please visit the Star Assessments Site.

-The FAST Bridge assessment suite is a set of research-based procedures and measures used for universal screening in grades PK - 4 and progress monitoring.
+The STAR CMB (Curriculum-based Measures) assessment suite is a set of research-based procedures and measures used for screening and progress monitoring in grades K - 6.
 For reading, a teacher listens and evaluates a student's oral reading fluency, including accuracy, error types, and qualitative features, while they read aloud from a grade-level passage for 1 minute.
 For mathematics, the assessments indicate a students' readiness or risk across key math skill areas, such as basic facts, multi-step computation and higher-order applied mathematics.
-For additional information on this assessment, please visit the FAST Bridge Learning Assessment overview page.
+For additional information on this assessment, please visit the Star Assessments Site.

 During school registration, incoming kindergarten students are assessed using the kindergarten assessment screener.
 The K-assessment, measures student readiness in a variety of domains including: letter recognition, sound recognition, word knowledge, numerical concepts and name recognition.
 This assessment is used to equip teachers with appropriate instructional levels and also gives them an opportunity to interact with parents before and after the assessment to gain additional information that supports student's learning.